Azure/portaldocs/portal-sdk/generated/top-extensions-data-ajax.md

 <a name="naming-network-requests-step-1-identify-in-source-code-where-unnamed-network-requests-are-initiated"></a>
 ### Step 1 - Identify in source code where unnamed network requests are initiated

+<a name="naming-network-requests-step-1-identify-in-source-code-where-unnamed-network-requests-are-initiated-option-a-using-fixajaxnames-diagnostic-mode"></a>
+#### Option A - Using &#39;fixajaxnames&#39; diagnostic mode

 Here are the steps to take to identify in your source code where unnamed network requests are initiated:

 - Navigate to the Portal, including in the query string "?feature.fixajaxnames=true&trace=diagnostics"